Bamberg: Water transport

 Both the Rhine-Main-Danube Canal and its predecessor, the Ludwig Canal, begin near Bamberg.
 The Ludwig Canal was opened in 1846 but closed in 1950 after damage during the second world war.
 With the completion of the Rhine-Main-Danube Canal in 1992, uninterrupted water transport was again made possible between the North Sea and the Black Sea.

 Local public transport

 Local public transport within Bamberg relies exclusively on buses.
 More than 20 routes connect the outlying quarters and some villages in the vicinity to the central bus station.
 In addition, there are several "Night Lines" (the last of these, though, tend to run around midnight) and some park-and-ride lines from parking lots on the periphery to the town centre.

-A short-lived tram system existed in the 1920s.
+A tram system operated from 1897 until 1922.

 Military bases

 Bamberg was an important base for the Bavarian, German, and then American military stationed at Warner Barracks.
 Warner Barracks was closed in the fall of 2014, with the last battalion leaving being the 54th Engineer Battalion, and the grounds returned to the German government.
 In 2016, a large part of the facility was taken over by the German Federal Police for training purposes.
 Muna Kasserne was a small base occupied by the 504th Maintenance Company, 71st Maintenance Bn.
 It was part of Warner Barracks although located separately.